Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/README.md

 The module does not generate any outputs.

 ## Deployment

 > For the examples below we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.

-## Deployment

-In this example, the management groups are created at the `Tenant Root Group` through a tenant-scoped deployment.

-> For the examples below we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.